Guest post by Andrew Smith, 1 March 2020

 Organisations need to become more effective in their decision making at all levels, but particularly so at the senior level.

-This is true not only for so called ‘business as usual’ but also for the management of vital business transformation programmes.
+This is true not only for ‘business as usual’ but also for the management of each business transformation project.

 It is about EQ and IQ.

-This new platform needs to be positioned at the top level of the organisation with management systems that support it.
+This new platform needs to be on top level of the organisation with management systems that support it, therefore, driving digital transformation.

 It also needs to contain necessary detail, but not be overly cluttered, and to efficiently and effectively speed up the process of reporting and the support required for each steering group and project meeting.

 The exciting vision is that increasing use of such platforms and people skills will indeed ‘Get Business Transformation Done’ !